 Meal Plan: All students living in the residence halls are required to carry a meal plan.
 Information regarding meal plan options will be outlined in the financial planning mailing you will receive in April.

 Residence Hall Closings: The residence halls remain open for all breaks except Christmas.
 There is limited food service available during fall and Easter breaks.
 However, the dining hall is closed during Thanksgiving, Christmas, and spring breaks.

 Any student with a disability who requires special housing arrangements should contact disability services to complete the necessary paperwork at least four months before enrolling at Cedarville, in order for housing accommodations to be considered.

-Housing assignments are made by the residence life deans based on availibility in our residence halls.
+Housing assignments are made by the residence life deans based on availability in our residence halls.
 Any housing or roommate requests should be made to the appropriate dean: Brad Smith, Dean of Men; Mindy May, Director for Student Development and Dean of Women.